Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

-\paragraph{The State Evolution Formalism: } An important property of the AMP algorithms of \eqref{eq: LAMP_iteration_prelim} and \eqref{eq: NL_AMP} is that for the sub-sampled Haar model, the dynamics of the algorithm can be tracked by a deterministic scalar recursion known as the state evolution.
-This was first shown for Gaussian sensing matrices by \citet{bayati2011dynamics} and subsequently for rotationally invariant ensembles by \citet{rangan2019vector}.
-We instantiate their result for our problem in the following proposition.
+\paragraph{The State Evolution Formalism} An important property of the AMP algorithms of \eqref{eq: LAMP_iteration_prelim} and \eqref{eq: NL_AMP} is that for the sub-sampled Haar model, the dynamics of the algorithm can be tracked by a deterministic scalar recursion known as the state evolution. \rishabh{This was first shown for Gaussian sensing matrices by \citet{bayati2011dynamics} and subsequently for rotationally invariant ensembles by \citet{rangan2019vector} and \citet{takeuchi2019rigorous}.
+More recently, significant generalizations of these results have obtained in the work of \citet{fan2020approximate} and subsequent works by \citet{zhong2021approximate,venkataramanan2021estimation}.
+By instantiating \citet[Theorem 1]{venkataramanan2021estimation} to our setup, we obtain the following state evolution for Linearized AMP algorithms (additional details regarding this derivation are provided in Appendix \ref{sec:appendix-SE-derivation}).}

-\begin{prop}[State Evolution \citep{rangan2019vector}] Suppose that the sensing matrix is generated from the sub-sampled Haar model and the signal vector is normalized such that $\|\bm x\|_2^2/m \explain{P}{\rightarrow} 1$ and the iteration \eqref{eq: LAMP_iteration_prelim} is initialized as:
+\begin{prop}[State Evolution \citep{venkataramanan2021estimation}] Suppose that the sensing matrix is generated from the sub-sampled Haar model and the signal vector is normalized such that $\|\bm x\|_2^2/m \explain{P}{\rightarrow} 1$ and the iteration \eqref{eq: LAMP_iteration_prelim} is initialized as:

 where $\alpha_0 \in \R, \sigma_0 \in \R_{+}$ are fixed and $\bm w \sim \gauss{\bm 0}{\bm I_m}$.
 Then for any fixed $t \in \N$, as $m,n \rightarrow \infty$, $n/m \rightarrow \kappa$, we have,

 where $(\alpha_t,\sigma_t^2)$ are given by the recursion: